EcoGRAPH/ArboMAP/README.md

 # Arbovirus Modeling and Prediction to Forecast Mosquito-Borne Disease Outbreaks (ArboMAP)

-ArboMAP is a set of software to be used in the RStudio envionment to model and predict vector-borne diseases, esp- ecially arboviruses transmitted by mosquitoes.
+ArboMAP is a set of software to be used in the RStudio envionment to model and predict vector-borne diseases, especially arboviruses transmitted by mosquitoes.

 **ArboMAP_User_s_Guide.pdf** contains information on installation and use of ArboMAP.
 New users should begin by reading through the file completely.
 **ArboMAP Main Code.Rmd** contains code for generating weekly forecasting reports.